blookot/elastic-gdpr-scanner/README.md

 ### Testing with a sample document

-If you want a test with a true positive, you can connect an Elasticsearch instance via Kibana dev tools and run:
+If you want a test with a true positive, you can connect to an Elasticsearch instance via Kibana dev tools and run:

 ```
 POST test-rgpd/_doc/1